doableware/djongo/docs/docs/using-django-with-mongodb-array-field.md

 ```
 **Notice** how the `Author` model is no longer set as `abstract`.
 This means a separate `author` collection will be created in the DB.
 Simply set the `authors` to a list containing several author instances.
 When the entry gets saved, only a reference to the primary_key of the author model is saved in the array.
 Upon retrieving an entry from the DB the corresponding authors are automatically looked up and the author list is populated.

- The `ArrayReferenceField` behaves similar to `ArrayModelField`.
-However, underneath only references are being stored instead of complete embedded documents.
-Doing this however comes at the cost of performance as internally MongoDB is doing a lookup across two collections.
+ The `ArrayReferenceField` behaves exactly like the `ManyToManyField`.
+However, underneath only references to the entries are being stored in the array.

 ## List field